dora-metrics/pelorus/docs/Configuration.md

 #### Custom JIRA workflow

-The Failure Time Exporter(s) can be easilly adjusted to adapt custom JIRA workflow(s), this includes:
+The Failure Time Exporter(s) can be easily adjusted to adapt custom JIRA workflow(s), this includes:

 1. Custom JIRA JQL query to find all matching issues to be tracked. *NOTE* in such case `PROJECTS` value is ignored, because user may or may not include `project` as part of the custom JQL query.
 More information is available at [Advanced Jira Query Language (JQL) site](https://support.atlassian.com/jira-service-management-cloud/docs/use-advanced-search-with-jira-query-language-jql/).